-We will continue to see these lines of coverage being challenged throughout 2022.
-Continued uncertainty with vaccine mandates, a record number of workplace classaction settlements in 2021, and a lack of new entrants into the marketplace are a few challenges affecting these lines of coverage.
+In 2022, we will continue to see these lines of coverage being challenged.
+Continued uncertainty with vaccine mandates, a record number of workplace class-action settlements in 2021, and a lack of new entrants into the marketplace are a few challenges facing these lines of coverage.
 Directors & Officers is seeing +5% to +40% increases, higher retentions, and more restricted coverage, though we are seeing flat to 5% for well-performing placements.
 Employment Practices Liability is seeing +10% to +30% increases.
-Fiduciary Liability, +5% to +70%, heavily dependent on plan asset size.
+Fiduciary Liability, +5% to +70% heavily dependent on plan asset size.
 Crime/Fidelity, +5% to +15%, primarily driven by hacking and social engineering or false pretense claims.

-Workers' Compensation (states other than WA) Generally Flat Possible Decreases
+Workers' Compensation (States other than Washington) Generally Flat Possible Decreases

-Rates will be flat to +5%, depending on the state(s) of operation.
-Workers' Compensation is one line of business in which rates should remain relatively favorable in 2022, depending on the state in which employees are located.
-Since March 2020, insurers have become more conservative with certain classes of business, including hospitals, longterm care, and skilled nursing class codes where exposure to COVID-19 is highest.
+Rates will be flat to +5% depending on the state(s) of operation.
+Workers' Compensation is one line of business where rates should remain relatively favorable in 2022, depending on the state in which employees are located.
+Since March 2020, insurers have become more conservative with certain classes of business, including hospitals, long-term care, and skilled nursing class codes where exposure to COVID-19 is highest.
 Concerns over presumptive legislation could impact rates upward in 2023.